 I loved flying using just a mobile device but there are of course benefits to flying with the controller.
 But rather than this guide sounding like a ‘just buy the fly more package’, a handy Spark accessory is to get a joystick guard for the controller.
 This protects the joysticks when it’s shoved into a backpack or bag.
 I 3D printed mine but you can pick them up on Amazon for pretty cheap.
 If you want to go one better, you can even buy a small DJI Spark Remote Controller Case.

 4. Drone Landing Pad

 One of my favourite accessories is a drone landing pad!
 The Spark sits very low to the ground.
-It has a couple of very small rubber feet on the bottom but other than that, it’s very exposed to the elements, whether that’s wet grass/snow, sand, grit, mud etc. You can buy landing gear that clips onto the bottom and raises it an inch or so off the ground which of course would help, but you then have to fly with it attached.
+It has a couple of very small rubber feet on the bottom.
+Other than that, it’s very exposed to the elements, whether that’s wet grass/snow, sand, grit, mud etc. You can buy landing gear that clips onto the bottom and raises it an inch or so off the ground.
+Which of course would help, but you then have to fly with it attached.